Skip to main content

 • Is the company a likely tax avoider?
 Secrecy and aggressive tax avoidance continues to pervade the banking sector.
 Avoid banks which lack robust tax policies.

-Our Analysis
+In-depth Analysis

 Choosing an ethical cash ISA

-You may find financial products out there being promoted as ethical or green Cash ISAs because they exclude investments in tobacco, alcohol, pornography, fur, armaments, and some oil investments, rather than making a positive impact.
+You may find financial products out there being promoted as ethical or green cash ISAs because they exclude investments in tobacco, alcohol, pornography, fur, armaments, and some oil investments, rather than making a positive impact.

 While its good that these things are excluded, such ISAs are often just one option offered by a provider that doesn’t maintain the same standards for all of its products.

-The best ethical Cash ISAs, such as our Best Buys, are from providers who not only exclude the most dodgy and damaging investments, but also are very clear about what they do proactively invest in.
+The best ethical cash ISAs, such as our Best Buys, are from providers who not only exclude the most dodgy and damaging investments, but also are very clear about what they do proactively invest in.

 It’s no surprise that the Best Buys in this guide mirror those in our guide to savings accounts